gtopsis/music-app/README.md

 Start with cloning this repo on your local machine and install all required node packages:

-Clone repository Using your ssh credentials:
+Clone repository using your ssh credentials:
 ```sh
     $ git clone git@github.com:gtopsis/fair-music-app.git
 ```